capactio/capact/ocf-spec/0.0.1/README.md

 ### Vendor

-Vendor defines details of an external OCH server.
-This will be part of the OCH federation feature.
+Vendor defines details of an external Hub server.
+This will be part of the Hub federation feature.

 The Vendor specification is defined in [vendor.json](./schema/vendor.json).

-> **NOTE:** Currently, it is not supported by the OCH server.
+> **NOTE:** Currently, it is not supported by the Hub server.